aatika-hakim/hello-mcp/README.md

-# hello-mcp
+# hello-mcp (Weather Agent)

-Minimal Model Context Protocol (MCP) project with a FastMCP server and a simple async client.
+Minimal Model Context Protocol (MCP) project with a FastMCP server exposing a `weather` tool that fetches current conditions from Open-Meteo, plus a simple HTTP client.

 ## Prerequisites